luketudge/introduction-to-programming/topics/intro/README.md

 ## A Python program

-A Python computer program can be as simple as a single text file.
+A Python computer program can be as simple as a single file.
 This is what we will start with.
 Try opening up Notepad or your favorite text editor, and typing into it the Python command below.
 Make sure that you use a pure text editor like Notepad and not a word processor like Microsoft Word, because a word processor may not be able to save plain text or may insert additional unwanted content into a text file.

 ```python
 print('Hello.')